FrontEndFoxes/curriculum/workshop/mini2.md

 }
 ```

 For now this method does nothing but we want it to load a new dog from the API.
 First we have to check which endpoint we have to use.
-Looking at the API's [documentation](https://dog.ceo/dog-api/) we can find out that we need to append `/breeds/image/random` to the base API call.
+Looking at the API's [documentation](https://dog.ceo/dog-api/) we can find out that we need to use `https://dog.ceo/api/breeds/image/random` as our endpoint.
+It will provide a random dog image.

 To perform a GET request Axios uses the `axios.get` method.
 The result will be a JavaScript promise, so we have to provide success and failure callbacks to manage its lifecycle.
 For now, let's simply print the query result to console.
 Edit the `loadNewDog(){}` method by placing this snippet between the curly brackets: